AchimPieters/MagicZeroMirror/README.md

 ## Further Documentation

-For More information see the wiki page or go to https://www.studiopieters.nl for more information.
+For More information see the [Wiki page](https://github.com/AchimPieters/MagicZeroMirror/wiki) or go to https://www.studiopieters.nl for more information.